Work-Related Stress Causes And How To Manage It

 5. Seek support

 Do not be afraid to ask for help or support from your colleagues.
 You can even talk to your supervisor about your workload and any concerns you may have.
-They may be able to provide you with additional support or resources to help you manage your stress.
+They can provide you with additional support or resources to help you manage your stress.

 6. Practice good self-care